IanAllardNeptune/IanAllardNeptune.github.io/_posts/2025-01-10-Lab 3 NbaData.md

 # Intro

-I am interested in artificial intelligence, so I chose a paper on the topic.
-I eventually found [this paper](https://www.mdpi.com/2075-4426/14/9/958)   about the effectiveness of artificial intelligence in detecting mental health crises.
-Specifically, the researchers made an AI model that tracks people’s social media posts and determines whether or not they are likely to have a depressive episode.
+I went into this project seeking out a fairly clean dataset with something I'm interested in.
+I ended up finding this (relatively) clean  [Dataset](https://www.mdpi.com/2075-4426/14/9/958) on the NBA.
+It shows some of the most important NBA stats for each player in pts, reb, ast, etc. from the 1996-1997 season to the 2022-2023 season.

 ### The Authors